Master’s in Education Programs Resource

 There are numerous types of master’s degrees in education.
 The right degree for you will depend on your goals and area of interest.
 The two most commonly known graduate degrees in education are the Master of Arts in Teaching (MAT) and the Master of Education (M.Ed.).
 There are also other types of master’s degrees in education, including the Master of Science in Education (M.S.Ed.) and the Master of Arts in Education (M.A.Ed.), among others.

-While these degrees are similar in some respects and many programs use the various terms interchangeably, there are some significant differences between programs.
 Master’s programs can focus on a specific area of teaching practice like elementary or secondary education, a particular academic subject, or put a graduate on a track towards school administrator jobs or curriculum and instruction jobs.
+While these degrees have similarities and are sometimes used interchangeably, there are some significant differences between programs.
 As a general guideline, master’s in education programs tend to focus on educational leadership and support, whereas master’s in teaching programs tend to focus on the development of direct teaching skills.
 The various types of master’s in education programs can be found in traditional, on-campus formats as well as in online and hybrid formats.

 Master of Education (M.Ed.)